sheetal149/StoryForge/README.md

 streamlit run app.py
 ```

+1.  **Enter your API keys in the sidebar.** (This is required before searching).
-1. Enter a topic in the search bar.
+2. Enter a topic in the search bar.
-2. Read the AI-generated summary.
+3. Read the AI-generated summary.
-3. Choose "Yes" to generate a video script.
+4. Choose "Yes" to generate a video script.
-4. Download the script if needed.
+5. Download the script if needed.

 ### Running the MCP Server